ericcames/aap.dailydemo.linux/README.md

 Ansible Automation Platform Daily Sales Demo for Linux
 =========
 A demo designed to showcase many of the use case that people are looking for.
 We are using the workflow visualizer to show how the various building blocks are put together and enable the delivery on demand of a custom website.
+The playbooks call roles, the roles allow for ease of sharing the code and also allow for documentation of the various things need in each role.

 # Workflow